bdittmer-godaddy/if/README.md

 To say LostMyPhone:
 	say "OMG, I think I lost my phone, have you seen it anywhere?.
 Oh wait, nm, here it is.".

+To say RickMorty:
+	say "Ugh, I just don't get it.".

 To say TheClue:
 	say "Oh, I'm so glad you asked, some elf ran up and gave this to me.
 He didn't really say much just ran off.[line break][line break]Here you go, oh wait, I just had it, now I cannot find it.
-I was just in in watching the best movie ever, Goonies.
-Must have fallen out there?".
+I was just in in watching the best movie ever, Christmas Story.
+Must have fallen out when I was sitting down on the Patio Couch?".
 	[if Mary carries an clue:
 		say ".."
 		[try Mary giving the clue to the player;]